IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 Of those actions, three quarters were ``Pay`` actions, and 10-15% were ``Redeem``.
-This is not unreasonable--we decided when we wrote the :hsobj:`Plutus.Contract.Test.ContractModel.Action` generator to generate more payments than redemptions.
+This is not unreasonable--we decided when we wrote the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` generator to generate more payments than redemptions.
 The remaining actions are ``WaitUntil`` actions, inserted by the framework, which simply wait a number of slots to test for timing dependence; we shall return to them later, but can ignore them for now.
 Thus this distribution looks quite reasonable.

-The second table that appears tells us how often a *generated* :hsobj:`Plutus.Contract.Test.ContractModel.Action` could not be included in a test, because its *precondition* failed.
+The second table that appears tells us how often a *generated* :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` could not be included in a test, because its *precondition* failed.

 .. code-block:: text